 - On weekends they have tours of the giraffe’s paddock.

 - On the 2nd Saturday of each month they have story time; please see the “Children’s Castle” below.

 - Zoo train which costs 200 yen to ride once or 300 yen to use throughout the day.

-One thing I really love about this zoo is that even though we go quite a lot, there is always something different to try.
-Throughout the year the classes mentioned above as well as the special events change quite frequently.
+One thing I really love about the Saitama Children’s Zoo is that even though we go quite a lot, there is always something different to try.
+Moreover, throughout the year there are some really great events and they also have the classes mentioned above.
+Furthermore the events change periodically and they often run a few together.
+With the result it is the kind of place you can enjoy in every season.
 It is best to check the website for up-to-date information and a full list of what’s on offer.
 Here are some of the more regular seasonal attractions:

 - Capybara onsen – Winter

 - Night zoo – Summer